shirleyhall/skills-introduction-to-github/PROFILE.md

-Welcome to my GitHub profile!
+**Welcome to my GitHub profile**

-My curiosity has led me here to learn.
+My curiosity has led me here - to learn.